 Richard E. Wesslund is the Founder and Chief Executive Officer of The Leadership Institute.
 He is also the Founder and Managing Director of BDC Advisors, LLC, a health care consulting practice.
 The Leadership Institute was inspired by Mr. Wesslund's client work with BDC Advisors, LLC which underscored the need for a forum for care delivery system leaders to collectively explore the challenges facing their organizations.

-Rebecca L. Harrington is Co-Founder of The Leadership Institute, for which she has served as Executive Director since its inception.
+Rebecca L. Harrington is Co-Founder and President of The Leadership Institute, which she overseen since its inception.
 She was responsible for the original planning, development, and implementation of The Leadership Institute.
 Her responsibilities include executive management of all Institute operations, interfacing with Institute member leadership, and oversight of thought leadership, programming, and Institute development.

 To ensure maximum benefit to our members, we have grouped leading care delivery systems into non-competing clusters.
 In 1999 - 2000, the second membership cluster, the Millennium Group, was established to extend membership to additional systems.
 The third membership cluster, the Horizon Group, was launched in 2004.